natnael0024/Compoz_API/README.md

-## Compoz API:  Blogging Platform
+## chill&code API:  Blogging Platform

-Compoz API is a robust RESTful API built with Node.js and Express.js, designed to power the backend functionality of a blog platform.
+chill&code API is a robust RESTful API built with Node.js and Express.js, designed to power the backend functionality of a blog platform.
 It provides a comprehensive set of endpoints for managing blog posts, categories, users, authentication, and file uploads, enabling you to build a dynamic and engaging blogging experience.

 ### Features